b d p and q confusion

 In preschool and kindergarten, children are introduced to symbols.
 Not all symbols have object permanence!
 Numbers like 9 and 6 and some Alphabetic Symbols (e.g., b, d, p, q) can be flipped and turned to take on different meanings or sounds!
 Some of the letters look almost the same! (e.g., m, w, h, r, n) Children learn to attach a letter sound to an alphabetic symbol.
 The young child has to unlearn mirror images!

-As a teacher of systematic phonics, we practice letters and sounds together.
+As a teacher of systematic phonics, I practice Letters and Sounds together.
 We work with manipulatives and printed letters as the sound is spoken out loud.
-Daily practice is important.
-Review is necessary.
+Daily practice is essential.
+A review is necessary.
 Assessment is a must!
 Some students may need some extra practice.
-The children learn to print using explicit printing directions to avoid stick and stone letters… or b’s that look like a 6.
+The children learn to print using explicit printing directions to avoid stick-and-stone letters, such as the “b” that resembles a “6”.

-Learning the difference between letters like b, d, p, and q helps with activities like Learning to Read Sight Words. or simple decoding of words that use the sounds that have been taught.
+Learning the difference between letters like b, d, p, and q helps with activities such as Learning to read sight words or simple decoding of words that use the sounds that have been taught.

 Helpful Tips